rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-resources-setup/secrets.md

 type: Opaque
 ```

-In the above yaml, the namespace is the backing namespace of project `p-vwxyz` and the project scoped secret label references the projectID.
-When applied to the management cluster, all namespaces within the project `p-vwxyz` will contain a copy of `test-secret`.
+In the above YAML, the namespace is the backing namespace of project `p-vwxyz` and the project scoped secret label references the projectID.
+When applied to the management cluster, all namespaces within the project `p-vwxyz` contain a copy of `test-secret`.

 ## What's Next?